How to Set Up Playwright with GitHub Actions: Step-by-Step

 retries: 2in CI to reduce flaky-test noise without hiding real failures

 Need help setting up your Playwright CI pipeline?
-Get in touch with RedQA — our engineers have done this inside IBM and other enterprise environments.
+Get in touch with RedQA.
+We have implemented this across enterprise environments including BBC and Bupa.

 Ready to Ship with Confidence?